Ubudu/IOS-Mesh-SDK/README.md

 Here we define the elements we did set in the manager plateform *(cf: II.
 Project configuration )* :

 - A **message** or references to send through the mesh network (max:16bytes).
-- An **endpoint** is an mesh becon id (the target), on the manager the target can have a status : node connected to internet.
+- An **endpoint** is an mesh beacon id (the target), on the manager the target can have a status : node connected to internet.
 - A **networkId** is the id of a mesh network that you want to join. (the same network id, can contains some mesh beacon connectable, mesh beacon none connectable, and also mesh beacon connected to the internet).

 ```